 - Tag Management System has been installed, but marketing tags are still “hard-coded” onto the web page.

 - I’ll often find websites with hard-coded tags for both Google Tag Manager and Google Analytics, which earns a tsk-tsk and a weary head-shake from me.

-There’s a common maxim in business: “that which is measured, improves.”
+There’s a common maxim in business that “That which is measured, improves.”
 While the origin of the phrase is often disputed, there’s no denying its impact on modern business practices and organizational decision-making.

-In order to collect data on their website’s performance (and its impact on their overall marketing efforts), organizations typically rely on one of several third-party web analytics providers – Google Analytics being the most popular by far.
+In order to collect data on their website’s performance (and its impact on their overall marketing efforts), organizations typically rely on one of several third-party web analytics providers – most commonly, Google Analytics.

 Google Analytics “Classic Analytics” (ga.js)